 - Turn your computer off then turn it on again (no, don't hit it with your shoe, either).
 Sometimes, the solution is as easy as that.

 - The single biggest issue with streaming occurs when customers do not use the FREE Chrome browser to view eCourse files.
 Other browsers, such as Safari, do not handle the HTML5 coding of these courses properly.
-Then again, in the rare instance where Chrome doesn't work for you, try the "Microsoft Edge" browser, which seems to handle these courses just as well as Chrome.
+Then again, in the rare instance where Chrome doesn't work for you, try the "Microsoft Edge" browser, which seems to handle the HTML5 coding used in these courses just as well as Chrome.
 If that doesn't work, then try Firefox, with Safari as the last resort.

 - Make sure your browser is updated!